sidramesh2018/calc/selenium.md

    You will also want to define `WD_HUB_URL` in a way that allows your docker container to make a request to the Selenium server running on your machine.
-You should be able to get this by running the following:
+One way to do this is by using the IP address of your machine on your LAN; on OS X, for instance, you should be able to use the output of the following command:

    ```
-   echo "http://`ip route | awk '/docker0/ { print $NF }'`:4444/wd/hub"
+   echo "http://`ipconfig getifaddr en0`:4444/wd/hub"
    ```

    Supposing the above command produced the output